 Creating the right culture for your company is impossible without the right talent and structure.
 This is where our DEI expert, Deneisha Franklin, can help you re-evaluate your current DEI policies and structure, and provide expert guidance on how you can nurture a culture that makes employees thrive.

-2 “Culture Over Cash?
-Glassdoor Multi-Country Survey Finds More Than Half of Employees Prioritize Workplace Culture Over Salary”, Glassdoor.
+2. “Culture Over Cash?
+Glassdoor Multi-Country Survey Finds More Than Half of Employees Prioritize Workplace Culture Over Salary”, Cision.
 10 Jul.
-2019, https://about-content.glassdoor.com/en-us/workplace-culture-over-salary/
+2019, www.prnewswire.com/culture-over-cash-glassdoor-multi-country-survey-finds-more-than-half-of-employees-prioritize-workplace-culture-over-salary..

 3. “These Are the Top 10 Job Skills of Tomorrow – and How Long It Takes to Learn Them.”
 World Economic Forum, www.weforum.org/top-10-work-skills-of-tomorrow-how-long-it-takes-to-learn-them.

 4. Carter, Evelyn and Johnson, Natalie.
 “To Sustain Dei Momentum, Companies Must Invest in 3 Areas.”
 Harvard Business Review, 4 Nov.
 2022, hbr.org/to-sustain-dei-momentum-companies-must-invest-in-3-areas.